All Episodes

 Not that I'm against them.

-A lot of people call you know, carrying a lot of visceral fat around them.
+A lot of people carrying a lot of visceral fat around them.

-Today, over a hundred members of Congress support a bill to fund Ozempic with Medicare at $1,500 a month.
+Today, over 100 members of Congress support a bill to fund Ozempic with Medicare at $1,500 a month.

 Most of these members have taken money from the manufacturer of that product, a European company called Novo Nordisk.

-As everyone knows, once the drug is approved for Medicare, it goes to Medicaid.
+As everyone knows, once a drug is approved for Medicare, it goes to Medicaid.

-Over condition obesity that is completely preventable and barely even existed a hundred years ago.
+And there is a push to recommend Ozempic for Americans as young as six over a condition of obesity that is completely preventable and barely even existed 100 years ago.

-Since 74% of Americans are obese, the cost of all of them, if they take their ozempic prescriptions, will be three trillion dollars a year.
+Since 74% of Americans are obese, the cost of all of them, if they take their Ozempic prescriptions, will be $3 trillion a year.

 This is a drug that has made Novo Nordis the biggest company in Europe.